The focus of the teaching and research activities of the School of Culture and Society is the interplay of culture and society in time and space:

 The school encompasses a range of strong research and degree programmes, which in dialogue with each other and with society work to develop innovative ways to solve issues of topical or perennial interest.

 It comprises a wide range of programmes, which makes it possible to approach cultural and social conditions from many different angles: Anthropology (incl.
-Human Security), Archaeology (Prehistoric, Medieval, and Renaissance), Asian Studies (Chinese, Japanese/South-East Asian Studies, Arab and Islamic Studies), Philosophy and the History of Ideas, History, and Classical Studies (Classical Archaeology and Classical Philology), Area Studies Europe (incl.
-International Studies, and Eastern European Studies), the Study of Religion, and Theology.
+Human Security), Archaeology (incl.
+Sustainable Heritage Managment), Global Studies (China Studies, Japan Studies, Brasilian Studies, India and South-East Asian Studies), Philosophy and History of Ideas, History and Classical Studies (Classical Archaeology and Classical Philology), Area Studies Europe (incl.
+Russia Studies, International Studies, and European Studies), the Study of Religion (incl.
+Arabic and Islamic Studies) and Theology.

 The school has a strong academic environment for teaching and research in the classical fields, which are decisive for understanding and manifesting Denmark's position in the world (theology, philosophy and the history of ideas, classical studies, archaeology, the study of religion and history).